merak48763/maputil/README.md

 # MapUtil

-Utility datapack & resourcepack providing utilities for mapmaking.
+Datapack & resourcepack providing utilities for mapmaking.
 Minecraft version: 1.21.5

 # Mcdoc

-Mcdoc is a feature of VSCode [Spyglass extension](https://github.com/SpyglassMC/Spyglass).
+Mcdoc is a feature of VSCode [Spyglass extension](https://marketplace.visualstudio.com/items?itemName=SPGoding.datapack-language-server).
 If you're using the extension, you can copy `mcdoc/` folder to the root of your workspace.
 It provides syntax highlighting and autocompletion of custom data provided by this pack.